 Pacific Park on the Santa Monica Pier announces guidelines for guests planning a visit to the Park.

-The Santa Monica Pier is open, but the rides at Pacific Park, including the world-famous Pacific Wheel, remain closed.
-As the Pier moves into the “Monitored” phase of the reopening plan; hours may vary and certain entrances may be closed or limited at the direction of the City of Santa Monica’s public safety team.
+The Santa Monica Pier is open but with limited hours.
+The rides at Pacific Park, including the world-famous Pacific Wheel, remain closed.
+The Pier has returned to the “limited” phase of the reopening plan; hours may vary and certain entrances may be closed or limited at the direction of the City of Santa Monica’s public safety team.
 Pacific Park is implementing procedures advised by IAAPA’s “Reopening Guidance: Considerations for the Attractions Industry” to limit guests’ potential exposure to public-use surfaces and each other.
 These measures are aimed at preventing inadvertent transmission of COVID-19.

 Efforts to ensure the health and safety of our guests and employees include the following: